 Preparing to take flight

-NASA tested the shuttle several times on the ground before setting it loose.
+NASA tested the shuttle several times on the ground before setting it aloft.
 First, in February 1977, the agency did some taxi tests with Enterprise perched above a modified 747 passenger aircraft.
-The aircraft type (known as the Shuttle Carrier Aircraft) would later be used to carry the shuttles between California and Florida if the shuttle landed at Edwards Air Force Base.
+The aircraft type (known as the Shuttle Carrier Aircraft, or SCA) would later be used to carry the shuttles between California and Florida if the shuttle landed at Edwards Air Force Base.

 Next, NASA flew the SCA five times with the shuttle on top of it.
 There was no crew inside the shuttle, as these were tests to determine how the aerodynamics on the aircraft would change with a 100-ton spacecraft perched on its back.